 Edward P. Bullard Distinguished Alumnus Award

 In recognition of the many contributions of the late Edward P. “Buddy” Bullard, III.
-Awarded annually to Princeton's School of Public and International Affairs alumnus who works professionally with communities of color and who serves as a mentor to current students of color at Princeton SPIA.
+Awarded annually to a Princeton School of Public and International Affairs alumnus, regardless of identity (such as race, sex, ethnicity, national origin, or other protected characteristics), who has served as an exemplary mentor to those within SPIA, SAOC, and their respective communities.

 Background